frePPLe/frepple/doc/installation-guide/linux-binaries.rst

    #. **/etc/frepple/djangosettings.py**

-      | Edit the "TIMEZONE" variable to your local setting:
+      | Edit the "TIME_ZONE" variable if required.
+By default, the server time zone
+        (where frepple is installed) will be used for both the database and the server.
+        It's however possible to override this setting with a different time zone by uncommenting following line and setting desired time zone.

       ::

-          TIME_ZONE = 'Europe/Brussels'
+          # TIME_ZONE = 'Europe/Brussels'

       Edit the "DATABASES" with your database parameters.
 Make sure the settings match the connection and authentication configured in the